 She was a selected presenter at the 2019 National Organizational Development Network (ODN) conference, and has presented workshops for the Toronto ODN, and the Pacific Northwest ODN on co-creative facilitation and using these methods for DEI.
-She is the Co-Lead for Conference Experience for the 2021 ODN National Conference, and the Project Manager for the 2021 NEXUS4change Global Summit on Collaborative Change.
+She is the Co-Lead for Conference Experience for the 2021 ODN National Conference, and the Project Manager for Evolve 2021, a global conference on Collaborative Change.
 She will be published in the May issue of the Appreciative Inquiry Journal, and is developing course work (see BLearning) on using Appreciative Inquiry for Justice & Belonging in organizations.

 In addition to her independent work, Faith does project work with A Human Workplace.